 Read Chapter 23 “All Of a Sudden“

-To forget the past, the ongoing party infiltrated every ounce of the Above existence.
+Many who moved to the Above believed the glamour, and obscene splendour would wipe out their consciousness of all the crimes against humanity and the planet the Corporate Government committed on their behalf.
+So to forget the past, the ongoing party infiltrated every ounce of the Above existence.
 The well-known old habits quickly took hold of the residents, who in no time started abusing the resources at hand.
 Without considering how limited and dependent on the Down Below their fragile existence was.
-The population of the Above didn’t want to know that their existence was closely linked to the survival of the Down Below.
+The population of the Above didn’t want to acknowledge that their survival was closely linked to the survival of the Down Below.

-Since the Corporate Government provided the residents of the Above with everything they needed to carry on with their privilege ways, motivation and growth wasn’t a priority.
+Since the Corporate Government provided the residents of the Above with everything they needed to carry on with their privileged ways, motivation and growth wasn’t a priority.
 Very few were ambitious enough to do better or strive for life beyond pleasing their instant whims.
-The majority were detached from the reality way before the division of the worlds and the revolution took place; changing their ways now was unlike to happen.
+The majority were detached from the reality way before the division of the worlds and the revolution took place; changing their ways now was unlikely to happen.

 Before the revolution spread like a virus, the wealthiest people of the Old World had enough money to save the Earth for future generations.
 However, the hard financial sacrifices that were needed to make any visible progress weren’t appealing enough.

 Every time Patrick had to visit the Above he could barely breathe, even though he was offered a permanent residence in the Heaven for the richest.
 The decadence and emptiness of life in such confinement weren’t for him.
 He preferred the unpredictable, dirty Down Below.